Amazon has finally opened its Amazon Go store.

 When will Amazon Go be available?

-Amazon Go finally opened its doors to the general public on Monday, 22 January 2018.
-Prior to that, only Amazon employees could shop there during its testing beta phase.
+Amazon Go finally opened its doors to the public on 22 January 2018.

 What's next for Amazon Go?